 This class gives a basic understanding of how marketing relates to our total economy.
 The student learns how to apply marketing principles to real-life situations.
 Employer and employee relationships are studied along with skills required for employment and job success.
 Entrepreneurial and management skills will be explored while being exposed to work in the Shamrock Shoppe.
-Each student will become a member of DECA, an association of marketing students (www.deca.org or www.mideca.org).
+Each student may have the opportunity to become a member of DECA, an association of marketing students (www.mideca.org).
 Students may have the opportunity to compete with students from other schools in competitive events.
-Marketing II students may qualify for college credit under an articulation agreement established with the college.